Industrial Engineering and Operations Research

 Master of Science (MS)

 The MS is a full-time technical master's degree program.
 Students focus on both the theory of IEOR techniques and the application of those techniques.
 The MS is a terminal degree, meaning that students enrolled in the MS program do not typically continue further into the IEOR PhD program.
-Participants in the program are self-funded; the Department of IEOR does not offer funding and students will not be eligible for ASE (academic student employment) appointments funded by the department.

 Master of Analytics (MAnalytics)